Anuṣṭubh

 Śālinī

-Rāmacandra begs repeatedly to all these future kings: "this bridge of Dharma which is common to all the kings, you always must protect it!".
+Rāmacandra begs repeatedly to all these future kings: "this bridge of dharma which is common to all the kings, you always must protect it!".

 This stanza appears with the following modifications here: